uber-go/guide/style.md

 ### Avoid string-to-byte conversion

-If you have a constant string, converting it to a byte slice (`[]byte`) is [**not** done at compile time].

-  [**not** done at compile time]: https://github.com/golang/go/issues/10170

-Do not create a byte slice from a constant string repeatedly.
-Instead, create a global variable with the value of the byte slice so that it is converted only once.
+Do not create byte slices from a fixed string repeatedly.
+Instead, perform the conversion once and capture the result.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>